 Once the grill has preheated, slide the carriage out again.
 With the trivet back in place with the food on it, slide the carriage back into the grill chamber.
 Make sure that it is pushed right in.

-The grll pan trivet in can be turned to give four grilling positions (Fig. 2.11).
+The grill pan trivet can be turned over to give two grilling positions (Fig. 2.11).